-If you would prefer to have someone else put together a self care box for the new mama, consider gifting her either one month or a monthly subscription to a service like TheraBox.
+Prefer to have someone else put together a self care box for the new mama?
+Give her either one month or a monthly subscription to a service like TheraBox.

 At around $30, it’s super affordable, not to mention a phenomenal value (over $120 worth of product).
 In each box, she’ll receive:

 - 6-8 full size self care wellness products

 Cooking is the last thing new parents want to do when they’re sleep deprived with a new baby to care for.